fastly/compute-js-opentelemetry/src/opentelemetry-sdk-trace-fastly/README.md

 every Fastly Compute@Edge invocation has a limited number of backend fetches that it may perform.

-`FastlyTracerProvider` is a basic `TracerProvider` impelmentation based on `BasicTracerProvider`, but uses `FastlyStackContextManager` (described below) as its default Context Manager implementation.
+`FastlyTracerProvider` is a basic `TracerProvider` implementation based on `BasicTracerProvider`, but uses `FastlyStackContextManager` (described below) as its default Context Manager implementation.